picosnitch

 - 🛡️ Can optionally check hashes or executables using VirusTotal

-- 🚀 Executable hashes are cached based on device + inode for improved performance, and works with applications running inside containers
+- 🚀 Executable hashes are cached based on device + inode for improved performance

 - 🕵️ Uses BPF for accurate, low overhead bandwidth monitoring and fanotify to watch executables for modification